 Sorry vegetarians, mark up another win for paleo.

 Key takeaway: by eating protein, you’re actually helping your body burn more calories, even when you sleep.

 When you consume more protein in your diet, you will feel more satiated and full.

 Ultimately this leads to eating less overall calories.

 A study showed every 1% increase in protein intake, led to a calorie consumption decrease between 32-51 calories a day.

-I shot a 3 video series on macros last year, click here to go through that video series for a basic outline on what works for the majority of people.
+I take you through step-by-step calculations of a basic outline on what works for the majority of people.

-Join our Team Live Lean inner circle which includes exclusive never been seen before cooking recipe videos show you how to add more protein in your diet and so much more.
+Or join our Team Live Lean inner circle, which includes exclusive never been seen before cooking recipe videos, weekly meal plans, and recipes showing you how to add more protein in your diet, and so much more.